ralna/GALAHAD/doc/C/rst-dir/psls_functions.rst

 		  Possible values are:

+		  * **0**
-		  * 0. The factors were generated successfully.
+                    The factors were generated successfully.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

-		  * -26.
+		  * **-26**
                     The requested solver is not available.

-		  * -29.
+		  * **-29**
                     This option is not available with this solver.

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix :math:`A`.
+		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix $A$.

 	*
 		- val

-		- is a one-dimensional array of size ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`A` in any of the supported storage schemes.
+		- is a one-dimensional array of size ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix $A$ in any of the supported storage schemes.

 	*
 		- n_sub

-		- is a scalar variable of type int, that holds the number of rows (and columns) of the required submatrix of :math:`A`.
+		- is a scalar variable of type int, that holds the number of rows (and columns) of the required submatrix of $A$.

 	*
 		- sub